juanino/weatherstation/README.md

 # weatherstation
 MQTT publisher for a display running on ESP8266s

+# how to run
+* copy config_sample_env to config.env and edit, then
+    docker run -d --env-file=config.env   python-weatherstation

 # python code
 * Uses pub sub example from adafruit.io to publish to two feeds.
 * Each feed is a different LCD screen.